CRG-CNAG/submit_request/README.md

 You will be prompted to a registration form.
 First, fill in your credentials.
-Then, select your istitute from the list and the group (laboratory).
+Then, select your institute from the list and the group (laboratory).

 <br/>

 <img src="registration_form.png" width="800"/>

-If your institute or group are not in the lists, select **Other**.
+If your institute or group is not in the lists, select **Other**.

 <br/>